Italian Sausage and Bean Soup

-I initially found this recipe on the PBS web site.
-It was submitted by a home cook, so I've got to give them both credit with a link to the original recipe.
-However, I modified it to make it easier to prepare, also to add more beans (which I like), and also to reduce the amount of salt.
-Italian sausage frequently has LOTs of salt, so the meat itself brings major sodium to this soup.
-Your taste might be different, so you can add salt if you think it needs it.
+I found this recipe on the PBS site.
+It was submitted by a home cook, so here's a link to the original recipe.
+However, I modified it to make it easier to prepare, to add more beans (which I like), and to reduce the amount of salt.
+Italian sausage frequently has LOTs of salt, so the meat itself brings sodium to this soup.
+Your taste might be different, so add salt to taste.
+As for the sausage, use links or ground.
+Simply slit the casings to extract the meat.
+I have used links by Jenny O, made of turkey.
+And I've used Johnsonville "sweet" Italian, but my favorite (not available on the Mainland), is Hawaiian Sausage Company's "Sweet" Italian sausage.

-1 to 1.25 pound hot (or mild, your choice) Italian sausage
+1 to 1.25 pound hot or mild Italian sausage

 1 clove garlic, chopped